188867052/MatrixAdmin/README.md

 }
 ```

-Example of the using SearchFilterConfiguration
+## Example of using search filter configuration
 ```C#
  public class UserSearchFilterConfiguration<T> : SearchFilterConfiguration
         where T : UserPostModel